Subshifts with sparse traces: Corollaries

 Determinism and expansivity are connected by the following well-known lemma.

 \begin{lemma} Let $X$ be a two-dimensional subshift.
-Then $d$ is an expansive direction for $X$ if and only if both of the directions orthogonal to $d$ are deterministic. \end{lemma}
+Then $\bol v$ is an expansive direction for $X$ if and only if both of the directions orthogonal to $\bol v$ are deterministic. \end{lemma}

 \begin{proof} Let $D$ be the set of deterministic directions, and $E$ the set of expansive ones (which is of course symmetric).
-We will show $d \notin D \implies (d^T \notin E \wedge -d^T \notin E)$ and $d \notin E \implies (d^T \notin D \vee -d^T \notin D)$, from which the lemma follows easily.
+We will show $\bol v \notin D \implies (\bol v^T \notin E \wedge -\bol v^T \notin E)$ and $\bol v \notin E \implies (\bol v^T \notin D \vee -\bol v^T \notin D)$, from which the lemma follows easily.

-If $d$ is a direction of nondeterminism, then we have two points $x,y$ that agree on a $d$-directional half-plane, but not everywhere, and then thick strips around the boundary of this half-plane imply the directions orthogonal to $d$ are non-expansive.
-Conversely, if $d$ is a direction of nonexpansivity, then we have arbitrarily thick strips $L_{d,r}$ that extend in two ways in at least one of the directions.
-Translating this difference to the origin, in the limit as $r \rightarrow \infty$ we obtain two points that agree on a half-plane in one of the two directions orthogonal to $d$, but not everywhere. \end{proof}
+If $\bol v$ is a direction of nondeterminism, then we have two points $x,y$ that agree on a $\bol v$-directional half-plane, but not everywhere, and then thick strips around the boundary of this half-plane imply the directions orthogonal to $\bol v$ are non-expansive.
+Conversely, if $\bol v$ is a direction of nonexpansivity, then we have arbitrarily thick strips $L_{\bol v,r}$ that extend in two ways in at least one of the directions.
+Translating this difference to the origin, in the limit as $r \rightarrow \infty$ we obtain two points that agree on a half-plane in one of the two directions orthogonal to $\bol v$, but not everywhere. \end{proof}

-In \cite{BoLi97}, $\Z^2$-subshifts with almost any\footnote{Up to the obvious restrictions.} set of expansive directions is constructed, the only exception being a single irrational expansive direction, which was left open.
-Since a rational line in direction $d$ will have $d$ as the unique nonexpansive direction, the obvious way to try to solve this is a single irrational line.
-The next result, Proposition~\ref{prop:DeterministicContainsSinglyPeriodic}, shows that such an idea cannot work.\footnote{The fact that this idea does not work is folklore, but we do not have a reference.} See \cite{Ho11} for a correct implementation of a unique nonexpansive direction.
+In \cite{BoLi97}, $\Z^2$-subshifts with almost any\footnote{Up to natural topological restrictions.} set of expansive directions are constructed, the only exception being a single irrational expansive direction, which was left open.
+Since a rational line in direction $\bol v$ will have $\bol v$ as the unique nonexpansive direction, the obvious way to try to solve this is a single irrational line.
+The next result, Proposition~\ref{prop:DeterministicContainsSinglyPeriodic}, shows that such an idea cannot work.
+See \cite{Ho11} for a correct implementation of a unique nonexpansive irrational direction.

-We need the following well-known fact, which can be shown analogously as the closedness of expansive directions in \cite{BoLi97}.
+We need the following well-known fact, which can be shown analogously as the closedness of nonexpansive directions in \cite{BoLi97}.

 \begin{lemma} Let $X \subset \Sigma^{\Z^2}$ be a subshift.
-Then the set of nondeterministic directions is closed in the unit circle. \end{lemma}
+Then the set of nondeterministic directions (scaled onto the unit circle) is closed in the unit circle. \end{lemma}